 General Program Information

-- Brooklyn: Brooklyn College, Medgar Evers College, New York City College of Technology-City Tech, and Kingsborough Community College
+Brooklyn: Brooklyn College, New York City College of Technology-City Tech, Kingsborough Community College

-- Queens: Queens College, York College, Queensborough Community College and LaGuardia Community College
+Queens: York College, Queensborough Community College, LaGuardia Community College

 Yes, each campus applies NY Common Core Standards to their activities, which you can find on the campus’ registration page.
 Prior to the session, the Campus Coordinator will be in communication to discuss how the session can connect to what students are learning.